nilesh1168/COMP-6461/README.md

 3. Open a terminal/command prompt at the above mentioned location.
 4. In the terminal/ command prompt you can use the cURL command like utility (httpc).
 See the command <a href="#example-section">example section</a>.

-**Note:** Make sure you create a file.json at Computer-Networks/bin to be able to test the -f option for post.
+**Note:** Make sure you create a file.json with {'Assignment':'One'} at Computer-Networks/bin to be able to test the -f option for post.

 If you import the project into an IDE (Eclipse preferred) follow the below steps:
 1. In Eclipse IDE select the Run option from the Menu Bar, followed by Run Configurations.